kcghost/busyrc/README.md

 busyrc - minimalistic rc script
 ===============================

-Note: This is a fork of minirc with several improvements, API changes, and a focus on supporting NixOS in particular.
+**Note**: This is a fork of minirc with several improvements and API changes.
 The original minirc can be found [here.](https://github.com/hut/minirc)

 The script "rc" is a minimalistic init script made for use with busybox init.